dan-08smith/dan-08smith/README.md

 ### About Me
 I'm in my first year of studying Computer Science at University.

+I am currently developing my understanding of HTML, CSS, and JavaScript - to help assist me with Web Development.

 ### Contact Me
 You can reach me on LinkedIn below.